SumoLogic/sumologic-documentation/docs/integrations/databases/elasticsearch.md

     db_cluster_port = `ENV_TO_BE_CHANGED`
     ```
    2. Enter in values for the following parameters (marked `ENV_TO_BE_CHANGED` above):
-    * `environment` - This is the deployment environment where the Elasticsearch cluster identified by the value of **servers** resides.
+    * `environment`.
+This is the deployment environment where the Elasticsearch cluster identified by the value of **servers** resides.
 For example, dev, prod, or QA.
 While this value is optional we highly recommend setting it.
-    * `db_cluster` - Enter a name to identify this Elasticsearch cluster.
+    * `db_cluster`.
+Enter a name to identify this Elasticsearch cluster.
 This cluster name will be shown in the Sumo Logic dashboards.
     * `db_cluster_address` - Enter the cluster hostname or ip address that is used by the application to connect to the database.
 It could also be the load balancer or proxy endpoint.
     * `db_cluster_port` - Enter the database port.
 If not provided, a default port will be used.